ytmytm/plus4-tcbm2sd/README.md

 Fast protocol is enabled when everything is prepared like for load (OPEN channel 0 and send the filename) but after the `TALK` call as a secondary address we send `0x70` instead of `0x60` - talk on channel 16 rather than 0.
 There is no check if the remote device is a tcbm2sd and actually supports this protocol.

+Check out also the other files from [loader/](loader/) folder.
+I can't publish full source code (it's not mine), but you will find pieces of code I altered in 't2s-...' files.

+### Directory browser 1.2b

+*(This serves as an example of directly patching a binary file)*

-The source code for the patch is in [loader/](loader) folder.
+The source code for the patch is in [loader/db12patch.asm](loader/db12patch.asm) file.
 You need [KickAssembler](https://www.theweb.dk/KickAssembler/) to rebuild it.

-The provided `Makefile` doesn't do much but it shows the order of commands:

 Assemble the patch and apply it over the binary
 ```
 java -jar Kickass.jar db12patch.asm
 ```
 This saves `db12b.prg` patched directory browser that can be put on an SD card to be `DLOAD`ed and executed.

-To make that file your default browser that will startup every time you load and run `*` file save it on the SD card's root folder as 'BOOT.T2SD`.

 ## Credits